Sign In or Create an Account.

 Measure 6-219 (Coos County) and Measure 8-116 (Curry County)

-Opportunity: To directly express community support for offshore wind
+Opportunity: To directly express community opposition to offshore wind

-Voters in two counties on the southern Oregon Coast will have a chance to let their commissioners know how they feel about offshore wind development in their region.
-The November ballots in Coos and Curry counties include a non-binding question intended to take the community’s temperature on potential offshore wind projects.
+Voters in two counties on the southern Oregon Coast expressed overwhelming opposition to offshore wind development in their region.
+The November ballots in Coos and Curry counties included a non-binding question intended to take the community’s temperature on potential offshore wind projects.
+More than 60% of Coos County voters registered their feelings against the development of offshore wind projects, while nearly 80% of Curry County voters objected specifically to floating offshore wind.

 Polls close at 11 p.m.
 ET